How To Read A Proverb

 PROVERBS 21:13

-13Whoever closes his ear to the cry of the poor
+13Whoever closes his ear to the cry

 will himself call out and not be answered.